Catalans declare independence from Spain

 Catalan parliament declares independence from Spain

-The Catalan regional parliament has voted to declare independence from Spain, just as the Spanish government appears set to impose direct rule.
+The Catalan regional parliament has voted to declare independence from Spain, while the Spanish parliament has approved direct rule over the region.

-The move was backed 70-10 in a ballot boycotted by opposition MPs.
+Catalan MPs backed the motion 70-10 in a ballot boycotted by the opposition.

 Spanish Prime Minister Mariano Rajoy earlier told senators direct rule was needed to return "law, democracy and stability" to Catalonia.